MQTT with Adafruit

 temperature += ((random 100) - 50) / 100.0

-client.publish topic "$temperature".to-byte-array
+client.publish topic "$temperature"

 // Don't publish too often to avoid rate limiting.